SOFTS-Robusta coffee hits 12-yr peak as farmers balk at selling

-LONDON, May 16 (Reuters) - Robusta coffee futures on ICE hit fresh 12-year highs on Tuesday as farmers in top producer Vietnam balk at selling, supplies slip in Indonesia and Brazil's harvest is delayed by rains.
+LONDON, May 16 (Reuters) - Robusta coffee futures on ICE hit fresh 12-year highs on Tuesday as farmers in top producer Vietnam balked at selling, supplies slipped in Indonesia and Brazil's harvest was delayed by rains.

 COFFEE